askowno/EPL_riv/README.md

 -   Well Protected: 100% of the PA target within PA network; and only A&B condition rivers contribute

--   Moderately Protected: 50% to 99% of PA target within the PA network; and A&B condition rivers contribute 100%, C condition rivers contribute 50%, D condition rivers contribute 30% and E&F condition rivers contribute 10%
+-   Moderately Protected: 50% to 99% of PA target within the PA network; and A&B condition rivers contribute 100%, C & D condition rivers contribute 30%, E & F condition rivers contribute 10%

--   Poorly Protected: 5% to 49% of PA target within the PA network; and A&B condition rivers contribute 100%, C condition rivers contribute 50%, D condition rivers contribute 30% and E&F condition rivers contribute 10%
+-   Poorly Protected: 5% to 49% of PA target within the PA network; and A&B condition rivers contribute 100%, C & D condition rivers contribute 30%, E & F condition rivers contribute 10%

--   Not Protected: less than 5% of PA target within the PA network; and A&B condition rivers contribute 100%, C condition rivers contribute 50%, D condition rivers contribute 30% and E&F condition rivers contribute 10%
+-   Not Protected: less than 5% of PA target within the PA network; and A&B condition rivers contribute 100%, C & D condition rivers contribute 30%, E & F condition rivers contribute 10%

 The PA target was historically set at 20% for freshwater ecosystems, but with the adoption of the 30% targets for Target 3 of the Global Biodiversity Framework - the PA target was increased to 30% in the EPL calculations (previous time points (2018) were recalculated using this higher target).
-Ecosystem condition (based on Present Ecological State) data for each time point allows for only good condition river reaches to be considered representative for Well Protected status; while for MP PP and NP the condition of the rivers is used to calculate their contribution to meeting targets - higher intergrity / condition rivers contribute more to meeting PA targets than low integrity / condition rivers.
+Ecosystem condition (based on Present Ecological State) data for each time point allows for only good condition river reaches to be considered representative for Well Protected status; while for MP PP and NP the condition of the rivers is used to calculate their contribution to meeting targets - higher integrity / condition rivers contribute more to meeting PA targets than low integrity / condition rivers.

 #### Results: